 Applying a hot towel on your face before shaving is an excellent way to stop 5 O’clock shadow, ingrown hair, and just get a smooth shave in general.
 It opens up the pores and loosens the whiskers making shaving a quick and easy task.
 Apply a hot towel on your face for around 30-minutes to soften the hair and reduce the chances of razor burns.

-Steps to Getting Rid of the 5 O’clock shadow
+Steps to Getting Rid of a 5 O’clock shadow

 Here’s a step-by-step guide on how do you stop 5 O’clock shadow at home without any professional help.
 By following these steps exactly you may well find that your 5 o’clock shadow may be less noticeable: